John Travolta Dances With Lady Gaga, Flubs Adele Dazeem Joke, Talks Philanthropy

 John Travolta, whose net worth is estimated at about $160 million, calls himself a “good example of conservative ones.”
 The actor admitted that there is something in his DNA that prevents him from taking risks.

-But that could be an arguably good quality, because John Travolta confessed that he knows where every cent he has ever spent has gone.
+But that could be an arguably good quality because John Travolta confessed that he knows where every cent he has ever spent has gone.

 “It’s hard when you’re not risking things, but that’s the way I like it.”

-When asked to reveal what inspired him go into philanthropy, John Travolta said it was hurricane Katrina.
+When asked to reveal what inspired him to go into philanthropy, John Travolta said it was Hurricane Katrina.
 That’s when the actor thought it would be a good idea to help people.
-And to this day Travolta says it has always been “a natural feeling” helping others.
+And to this day, Travolta says it has always been “a natural feeling” helping others.

 [Featured Image by Christopher Polk/Getty Images]